Energinet-DataHub/geh-core/source/App/documents/documentation.md

 For a detailed documentation per registration type, see the walkthroughs listed in the [Overview](#overview).

+> The quick start uses the Subsystem Authentication feature.
+If User Authentication and Authorization is required, read [User Authentication and Authorization](./registrations/user-authorization.md).

 ### Azure Functions App

-> The quick start for Azure Functions App uses the Subsystem Authentication feature.
-If User Authentication and Authorization is required, read [User Authentication and Authorization](./registrations/user-authorization.md).

 For an implementation, see [Program.cs](https://github.com/Energinet-DataHub/opengeh-process-manager/blob/main/source/ProcessManager.Orchestrations/Program.cs) for Process Manager Orchestrations application.